Prince Harry files claim against Home Office over police protection in UK

 Lilibet, who is now seven months, has yet to meet her great-grandmother the Queen, grandfather the Prince of Wales and other members of the family face to face.

-The duke briefly returned from LA last July for the unveiling of the Diana, Princess of Wales memorial statue, and in the morning, met seriously ill children and young people at a WellChild garden party and afternoon tea in Kew Gardens, west London.
+The duke briefly returned from LA last year for the July 1 unveiling of the Diana, Princess of Wales memorial statue, and, the day before, on June 30, he met seriously ill children and young people at a WellChild garden party and afternoon tea in Kew Gardens, west London.

 It is understood the duke’s car was chased by photographers as he left.